Ethiopian refugees say they escaped ‘final stage of ethnic cleansing’ in western Tigray

-First there were the tit-for-tat massacres late last year — with hundreds of dead in each — between neighbors that had until recently lived and worked side by side.
+First there were the tit-for-tat massacres late last year — with hundreds of dead in each — between neighbors that had until recently lived and worked side-by-side.

 Then, the forced mass expulsions of tens of thousands of Tigrayans, including Samson’s wife and daughter.

-“He called me dik’ala — a ‘hybrid,’ because he knew that from before the war,” said Samson, 26, hours after crossing into Sudan.
+“He called me dik’ala — a ‘hybrid,’ because he knew that from before the war,” Samson, 26, said hours after crossing into Sudan.
 “And you know, I had thought being dik’ala was what would save me.
 But now, even one drop of Tigrayan blood in anyone is a death sentence.

-“He said, ‘we’re coming for you next.’”
+“He said, ‘we’re coming for you next.’ ”

 Elsewhere in Ethiopia, the war that has erupted between Ethiopia’s central government, which is allied with Amhara militias, and the Tigray region’s ruling party, which commands a giant militia of its own, is now marked by bloody battles, shifting front lines in the country’s ragged highlands and a growing campaign of airstrikes by the government.
-Millions are now dependent on humanitarian aid to survive, as warring parties have disrupted its delivery, or in some cases commandeered it themselves, according to aid agencies.
+Millions are now dependent on humanitarian aid to survive, even as warring parties disrupt its delivery or, in some cases, commandeer it themselves, according to aid agencies.

-But in western Tigray, a long-disputed expanse of crop fields dotted with towns which is now fully under Amhara control, instead of battles, a campaign of revenge against Tigrayans has reached what Samson called the “final stage of ethnic cleansing.”
+But in western Tigray, a long-disputed expanse of crop fields dotted with towns that is now fully under Amhara control, battles have given way to a campaign of revenge against Tigrayans that has reached what Samson called the “final stage of ethnic cleansing.”

 U.S. Secretary of State Antony Blinken used the term back in March to describe mass expulsions of Tigrayans from that area; Ethiopia’s government has rejected it.
 Amhara’s regional spokesman cast the expulsions as restoring his people’s control over a lucrative farming region that was taken from them unfairly when the Tigray People’s Liberation Front played a dominant role in Ethiopia’s politics in the 1990s.
-The U.N. estimates that more than 1.2 million people have been displaced from western Tigray alone.
+The United Nations estimates that more than 1.2 million people have been displaced from western Tigray alone.

-The Ethiopian government has restricted the access of journalists, human rights groups and aid groups to Western Tigray.
-What little information is available on current conditions there comes largely from the few, such as Samson, who manage to escape.
+The Ethiopian government has restricted the access of journalists, human rights groups and aid groups to western Tigray.
+What little information is available on conditions there comes largely from the few — such as Samson — who manage to escape.

 Half a dozen people who fled in recent days told The Washington Post of arbitrary detentions, torture and extortion by armed Amhara locals, who they said have mostly taken over security from the Ethiopian and Eritrean militaries that had occupied the area in the war’s early stages.